(updated on 26/02/2020)

 The greed of mankind has disrupted the balance of nature, even worse is that we are responsible for the disruption of the entire ecosystem of our planet.

-Planet’s problem is our problem.
+The planet’s problem is our problem.